ivanliang09/ISU/README.md

 - Uses a random number generator to select test questions
 ### **user**
 - Gets the user input for multiple choice answer
+### **anotherUser**
+- Used for the adding question part, where the variable stores a valid input after crossing the error handler
 ### **percent**
 - Gets the final score in percentage
 ### **newQuestion & newAnswer**